xdevplatform/search-tweets-python/README.rst

 - Handles Enterprise and Premium authentication methods
 - Flexible usage within a python program
 - Compatible with our group's Tweet Parser for rapid extraction of relevant data fields from each tweet payload
-- Supports the Counts API, which can reduce API call usage and provide rapid insights if you only need volumes and not tweet payloads
+- Supports the Search Counts endpoint, which can reduce API call usage and provide rapid insights if you only need volumes and not tweet payloads

 Installation
 ============

-We will host the package on PyPi so it's pip-friendly.
+the ``searchtweets`` library is on Pypi:

 .. code:: bash

   pip install searchtweets

-Or the development version locally via
+Or you can install the development version locally via

 .. code:: bash